 Fashion and Design Studies 11

-This is an intermediate course designed to improve and expand sewing skills learned in Textile Studies Level 9 or 10.
-Students will learn techniques to construct more difficult projects, to speed up construction and to produce quality garments.
-Students choose their own projects which can include pants/dresses, shirts/jackets, or other coordinated outfits.
-Students will become more aware of their individual skill levels and will strive to take on new challenging projects.
-This course provides practical skills for independent living and leisure activities and also exposes students to future career opportunities in the areas of clothing manufacturing, fashion design, merchandising and wardrobe planning.
+This course is designed to improve and expand sewing skills learned in Textile Studies 9 or 10.
+Students choose their own projects which can include pants/dresses, shirts/jackets, or other coordinated outfits while learning new techniques and becoming more confident with the tools in the textiles lab.
+They will become more aware of their individual skill levels and will strive to take on new challenging projects.
+This course provides practical skills for independent living and also exposes students to future career opportunities in the areas of clothing manufacturing, fashion design, merchandising and wardrobe planning.
 Recommended Preparation: Fashion and Design Studies 10

 Food Studies 11

-This is an advanced course recommended for students with an interest in gourmet cooking and learning about different ingredients and techniques.
-The course’s main components include baking and working with meats and vegetarian alternatives.
-A wide variety of baked goods and other items are prepared so that students gain practice in meal planning and preparation.
+This course is recommended for students with an interest in gourmet cooking and learning about different ingredients and techniques.
+Students will practice food safe techniques while cooking and preparing a variety of different dishes.
+Topics include preservation, quick breads, grains, yeast breads and working with meats and vegetarian alternatives.
 Nutrition is an integral part of this course.
 Students will be given the opportunity to plan and select recipes for use in the lab.
 Recommended Preparation: Food Studies 10

-This is an advanced course is designed for students who enjoy baking as a hobby or as a future career.
+This advanced course is designed for students who enjoy baking as a hobby or as a future career.
 Emphasis will be placed on baking skills and practices and theory.
 Students will have the opportunity to exercise their creativity and artistic skills through the exploration of different types of recipes and ingredients.
 Unit topics will include the preparation of breads, pastries, cookies and cake decorating.
+Course A and B alternate each school year allowing students to take it consecutive years without repeating curriculum.
 Recommended Preparation: Food Studies 10 or 11

 Fashion and Design Studies 12

-This course is designed for those students who would like to expand their sewing skills for both personal and career use.
+This advanced course is designed for those students who would like to expand their sewing skills for both personal and career use.
 The self-challenging curriculum focuses on professionalism, quality and pride of project construction.
-Among the units to be covered are specialty fabrics, advanced serger use, and fashion careers.
+Among the units to be covered are specialty fabrics, pattern alteration design, and fashion careers.
 The choice of projects will be determined by the fabric and pattern that the individual chooses.
 Recommended Preparation: Fashion and Design Studies 11

 Food Studies 12